“Building a brotherhood through training for and responding to the physical needs of the overlooked”

 We are a Christian non-profit organization that equips men, of different ages and backgrounds, to embrace the charge of tangibly making a difference for members of our communities who are often overlooked.
 Our events teach men hands-on skills and character development required to meet the needs of their community.
 Our heart’s desire is to develop relationships that cultivate our four core values of manhood: Learn, Act, Serve, Train.

 WHAT WE ARE DOING

-Workshops – these give men and young men hands on training in a variety of skills.
-It could be anything from a day in the woods learning wilderness survival skills, to learning how to frame a wall and window, to how to fix a mower.
+Workshops – These are hands-on learning opportunities for men of different ages to learn various skills that broaden their capacity to be assets to their families and communities.
+It could be anything from learning how to frame a wall and window, to how to fix a mower.
 See the workshops page for more info and upcoming events.

 WHAT L.A.S.T.
 STANDS FOR

 LEARN what you don’t know.

 The most influential men in history did not wait for knowledge to find them, nor did they play the victim when they discovered there was something they didn’t know.
 They yearned for knowledge.
 They sought it out.
 They learned what they didn’t know.